 What Is Cellulose Insulation?

-While filling your walls with paper products may sound like a risky choice in the event of a fire, cellulose insulation is treated to reduce that risk.
-The paper is treated with a fire retardant during the manufacturing process, reducing the risk of actively catching fire if exposed to flame.
+While filling your walls with paper products might sound like a risky choice in the event of a fire, cellulose insulation is treated with a fire retardant during the manufacturing process.
+This helps to reduce the risk of actively catching fire if the material is exposed to a flame.

 Stabilized Cellulose Insulation

 Cellulose fiber insulation comes in two forms—loose-fill and stabilized.
 At Whitson Insulation, we regularly work with stabilized cellulose insulation.
 It has several beneficial properties that you might not know about.

 Stabilized cellulose insulation is designed to be damp sprayed into open cavities.
 This process completely fills and insulates walls and other open spaces to increase the R-value of the building.
 After application, the cavity is closed with drywall or other appropriate building materials.

 An additional benefit of stabilized cellulose insulation in walls is that it can also be used for sound reduction, keeping distracting noises from transferring between rooms.
 In combination with its ability to reduce your energy bills, cellulose fiber insulation is a great alternative to fiberglass, spray foam, or any other type of insulation material.